Dmytro Polovynka

 “Ancient tiles” variant

-Nevertheless, it is quite likely that one of the popular options is just such a game – Tien Gow with 32 tiles without combinations.
+Nevertheless, it is plausible that a simplified version of Tien Gow existed using all 32 tiles but without special combinations.

 Other variants

-If you want to delve deeper into the research of the Tien Gow game, I suggest you read about the Folk Tien Gow, and then about Mo Hua Hua.
+If you wish to explore Tien Gow more deeply, begin with Folk Tien Gow, and then Mo Hua Hua.

-However if the Tien Gow rules you already know are enough for you, then skip all the previous rules and read about the only trick game that is not a direct version of the Tien Gow.
-This is a Japanese game called Deer Hunt.
+However, if standard Tien Gow rules are sufficient for you, you may skip these and instead read about the only trick-taking game that is not directly derived from Tien Gow - the Japanese game Deer Hunt.

 Home